Spoiler Alert: Some Plot Details Revealed

 In Dachau, he’s unbearably lonely.
 His task is to move rocks back and forth, aimlessly, like Sisyphus.
 Not up a mountain, but it might as well be.
 The mountain Max has to surmount is his cruelty towards himself and anyone he might love.
 He plays this out again with Horst (Charlie Hofheimer).
 He needs Horst.
 They need each other.
 Max pretends he doesn’t care.
 But, this time, he can’t escape.

 With Horst’s help, Max finally accepts his love for men.
-And, silently, secretly, known only to the two of them, they make love in their minds and in their hearts.
-In this way – in his hard won self-acceptance and in death – Max is finally emotionally free.
+And, silently, known only to the two of them, they make love in their minds and in their hearts.
+In this way, in his hard-won self-acceptance, and in death – Max is emotionally free.
 Free to love whoever he wants to love.

-In Max’s victory, the horrifying historical picture BENT paints has its inspiration.
+BENT”s inspiration is In Max’s victory and the horrifying historical picture BENT paints.
 BENT transcends genocide.
 Its message reverberates as we reluctantly walk away.
 Love is sometimes scary.
 Self-acceptance can be difficult to reach.
 But love is human and essential.
 We must do all we can to overcome its barriers, including various cruelties that get in its way.